asoane34/retrosheet_analysis/README.md

 # retrosheet_analysis
 Modeling to predict outcome of MLB baseball games and generate a profitable betting strategy.

-There is an old adage in any kind of gambling: "The House Always Wins."
-For this most part this i

 # Current Repository Contents

 ## data_prep/